 - Elizabeth Woolf-Willis is a certified gemologist and marketing coordinator for Simon G. and Zeghani Jewelry.

 Don't Wear It During Vigorous Workouts or While Playing Sports

 Any activity that involves any impact on your hands (from contact sports like volleyball to weightlifting) can bend or break the ring's shank or the prongs that hold your stone in place, causing it to fall out of its setting.
 Bands with pavé diamonds are also at risk during these activities.

 Similarly, experts warn against wearing it during water activities such as swimming, water skiing, or boating, as it's far easier for your ring to slip off when your hands are wet.
 "I've heard so many stories about rings getting lost in lakes and oceans," Woolf-Willis says.
 Even walking or jogging could put your ring in contact with the elements.

 If you work out a lot, consider a rubber or silicone ring that you won't have to worry about at all.

 According to Dolphin, ordinary cleaning materials won't damage your diamond (delicate pearls are another matter).
 "During the cutting process, the stones are cleaned by boiling them in acid.
 This makes them impervious to chemicals," she says.
-However, household cleaners such as bleach and common chemicals, such as acetone nail polish remover and chlorine from pools and hot tubs can also erode alloys in precious metals.
+However, household cleaners such as bleach and common chemicals, such as acetone nail polish remover and chlorine from pools, can also erode alloys in precious metals.
 So to be safe, it makes sense to take off your ring while cleaning (just be sure to put it in a safe place in the meantime).
 The same holds true if you go swimming, as chlorine can seriously damage your gold or platinum band.